-Day old chicks, pullets and point of lay hens all need slightly different feed mixes as they grow older.
+Day old chicks, pullets and hens all need slightly different feed mixes as they grow older.

 Naturally hatched chicks will learn from the mother hen and will eat most of the food listed above, just add specially formulated chick crumbs to the feed.

-Incubator hatched chicks, It is best to continue with the formula the breeder has been feeding them, ask the breeder what food they are feeding the chicks and continue to feed your new chicks the same food, usually chick-crumbs that provide the nutrients needed.
+Incubator hatched chicks.
+It is best to continue with the formula the breeder has been feeding them.
+Ask the breeder what food they are feeding the chicks and continue to feed your new chicks the same food, this would usually be chick-crumbs that provide the nutrients needed.

 Make sure to keep all poultry feed in a secure clean container away from rats and mice.
 I use a galvanized dustbin to store all my feeds.

-The feeds can be purchased from the food for garden hens shop
+The feeds can be purchased here from the food for garden hens shop

-They actually enjoy vegetable peels, bananas, apple cores, carrots, broccoli even spaghetti and porridge.
-In fact, almost any wholesome food, vegetable or fruit you eat yourself, if you can eat it so can they and you can feed them this daily, as long as its part of a balanced diet that also includes the mixed corn, layers pellets and grit I have listed above.
+Laying hens actually enjoy vegetable peels, bananas, apple cores, carrots, broccoli even spaghetti and porridge.
+In fact, almost any wholesome food, vegetable or fruit you eat yourself can be fed to them.
+As long as its part of a balanced diet that also includes the mixed corn, layers pellets and grit I have listed above.

-In fact I have found over the many years I have kept layers and birds for the table that one of the many benefits of keeping chickens is that most of my kitchen waste and stuff I grow in my garden can be fed to them ensuring my flock get a varied and balanced diet and saving me some money too.
+In fact I have found over the many years I have kept layers, one of the many benefits of keeping chickens.
+Is that most of my kitchen waste and stuff I grow in my garden.
+Can be fed to my hens ensuring my poultry flock get a varied and balanced diet and saving me some money too.

-Pay attention to the 6 things listed here and your hens and chickens will stay healthy and happy in bad weather.
+Pay attention to the points listed here and your hens and chickens will stay healthy and happy in bad weather.

 Laying eggs during winter.

-Hens need 14 hours of sunlight to lay eggs.
+Hens need 14 hours of sunlight to keep laying eggs.
 You can extend the laying season in the winter months by increasing the light they get with a 40 watt bulb on a timer, but the yield will still be less than summer.

 If you do set up lighting, make sure it switches off well before it gets dark.
-If you leave it until it's dark and the light suddenly goes off, the hens won't be able to see to get up onto the perches to roost and be stranded on the cold ground.
+If you leave it until it's dark and the light suddenly goes off, the hens won't be able to see where they are going to get up onto the perches to roost and be stranded on the cold ground.